medialab/minet/docs/cli.md

   -D, --dont-save               Use not to write any downloaded file on disk.
   --spoof-user-agent            Whether to use a plausible random "User-Agent"
                                 header when making requests.
+  --sqlar                       Whether to write files into a single-file sqlite
+                                archive rather than as individual files on the disk.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.
   -t, --threads THREADS         Number of threads to use.
 Defaults to `25`.